thiswillbeyourgithub/wdoc/README.md

 * **Lazy imports**: Faster statup time thanks to lazy_import
 * **LLM ()and embeddings) caching**: speed things up, as well as index storing and loading (handy for large collections).
 * **Sophisticated faiss saver**: [faiss](https://github.com/facebookresearch/faiss/wiki) is used to quickly find the documents that match an embedding.
 But instead of storing as a single file, DocToolsLLM splits the index into 1 document long index identified by deterministic hashes.
 When creating a new index, any overlapping document will be automatically reloaded instead of recomputed.
+* **Good PDF parsing** PDF parsers are notoriously unreliable, so 10 (!) different loaders are used, and the best according to a parsing scorer is kept.
 * **Markdown formatted answers and summaries**: using [rich](https://github.com/Textualize/rich).
 * **Document filtering**: based on regex for document content or metadata.
 * **Fast**: Parallel document parsing and embedding.